Bob Franklin (comedian): Television

 On Australian television, Franklin was both writer and performer on Jimeoin (1994–95), Shaun Micallef's World Around Him (1996), Small Tales & True (1998), Eric (1997), The Mick Molloy Show (1999) and Introducing Gary Petty (2000), in which he played the title role and received an Australian Writers' Guild award nomination.

 Franklin has also acted in TV dramas such as Kangaroo Palace (1997), Stingers (2002), After the Deluge (2003), CrashBurn (2003), The Heartbreak Tour (2005), Tripping Over (2006) and an episode of The Adventures of Lano and Woodley ("Starquest").

-From 2012 to 2021, Franklin had a recurring role as Brendan O'Grady in the Jack Irish films and television series.
+From 2016 to 2021, Franklin had a recurring role as Brendan O'Grady in the Jack Irish films and television series.

 Franklin has made several appearances on Thank God You're Here and was in the sitcoms The Librarians, and Stupid Stupid Man.

-Franklin starred in Shaun Micallef's TV series Mr & Mrs Murder, Episode 9: The Art of Murder (aired 17 April 2013) as "Jack"; a homeless gentleman with an exquisite eye for class and beauty.
+Franklin starred in an episode of Shaun Micallef's TV series Mr & Mrs Murder, ("The Art of Murder") as Jack, a homeless gentleman with an exquisite eye for class and beauty.
 He had a recurring role in the second and third series of Please Like Me, a drama by Australian comedian Josh Thomas.
 Franklin also featured as a loan shark in the Australian opera miniseries The Divorce.